kousuke-nakano/jQMC/examples/example09/README.md

 The generated `hamiltonian_data.chk` is a wavefunction file with the `jqmc` format. `-j2` specifies the initial value of the two-body Jastrow parameter and `-j3` specifies the basis set (`ao`:atomic orbital or `mo`:molecular orbital) for the three-body Jastrow part (here is none), and `-j-nn-type` specifies the type of neural-network Jastrow factor.

+### Neural Network Jastrow (SchNet-type)

+The `schnet` option for `-j-nn-type` enables a neural-network-based many-body Jastrow factor.
+This implementation is heavily inspired by the PauliNet architecture (specifically the Jastrow factor part described in [Hermann et al., Nature Chemistry 12, 891–897 (2020)](https://www.nature.com/articles/s41557-020-0544-y)).
+It uses a graph neural network to capture complex electron-electron and electron-nucleus correlations.
+For more implementation details, please refer to the `NNJastrow` class and `Jastrow_NN_data` dataclass in `jqmc/jastrow_factor.py`.

+### Hyperparameters

+The hyperparameters specified via `-jp` (e.g., `-jp hidden_dim=16`) control the capacity and computational cost of the neural network:

+*   `hidden_dim` (default: 64): The size of the feature vectors (embeddings) for electrons and nuclei.
+Larger values allow the network to learn more complex representations but increase computational cost.
+*   `num_layers` (default: 3): The number of message-passing interaction blocks.
+More layers allow information to propagate further across the molecular graph (i.e., capturing higher-order correlations), but make the network deeper and more expensive to evaluate.
+*   `num_rbf` (default: 32): The number of radial basis functions used to expand inter-particle distances.
+A larger number provides higher resolution for spatial features.
+*   `cutoff` (default: 5.0): The cutoff distance (in Bohr) for the radial basis functions.
+Interactions beyond this distance are smoothly decayed to zero.

 ## Optimize a trial WF (VMC)
 The next step is to optimize variational parameters included in the generated wavefunction.
 More in details, here, we optimize the two-body Jastrow parameter and the matrix elements of the three-body Jastrow parameter.